 ‘Yeh, am here now, weird screen in the basement’ she replied.

 ‘Oh you found it then’

 ‘That was you??’

-‘Left it in the basement when I was over last week’ then another message came through, ‘you’d been saying for ages you were going to tidy down there, figured with your day off work…’
+‘Left it in there when I was over last week’ then another message appeared, ‘you’d been saying for ages you were going to sort the boxes out down there, so I figured with your week off work’

-Everly showed Rosie the messages, “that’s the last time I let my sister in the basement.”
-They had been playing pranks on each other ever since they were kids, apparently her sister still hadn’t grown out of it yet.
+They’d been playing pranks on each other ever since they were kids, apparently he still hadn’t grown out of it yet.